ajay8106/Stock-market-kafka-project-data-engineering/README.md

 # Stock-market-kafka-project-data-engineering
-end to end data engineering project using Kafka and was
+end to end data engineering project using Kafka and aws